terra-money/docs/docs/validator/faq.md

 ### Is there a minimum amount of Luna that must be staked to be an active (bonded) validator?

-There is no minimum.
-The top 130 validators with the highest total stake (where total stake = self-bonded stake + delegators stake) are the active validators.
+There is no set minimum.
+The top 130 validators with the highest total stake (where total stake = self-bonded stake + delegated stake) make up the active validator set.
+The bottom 130th validator sets the barrier to entry for the active set.

 ### How will delegators choose their validators?